Frequently Asked Questions

 What’s the cancellation policy?

-Our full cancellation policy can be found here.
+Our full cancellation policy can be found near the bottom of the page here

 I can’t race anymore — can I get a refund?

-No. TransRockies Inc. does not issue refunds under any circumstances.
+No. TransRockies does not issue refunds under any circumstances.
 Riders have the option to purchase third-party cancellation insurance (e.g., Protecht) at checkout.
+We encourage you to read the full insurance policy before you agree to or decline the insurance.

 I purchased the cancellation insurance — how do I make a claim?